mdn/content/files/en-us/web/javascript/guide/modules/index.md

 It can also be used to emulate working with "packages and modules", such as you might see in the Node ecosystem.

 > **Note:** The trailing `/` indicates that the module specifier key can be substituted as _part_ of a module specifier.
-> If this is not present the browser will only match (and substitute) the whole module specifier key.
+> If this is not present, the browser will only match (and substitute) the whole module specifier key.

 #### Packages of modules